Modeling double bounded data based on correlated gamma random variables: The extended beta distribution

 \item when $\rho \approx -1$, bimodality can be observed.
 However, the two modes are not completely separated.
 After the first mode, the frequency does not drop near zero before rising again toward the second mode.

 \end{itemize}

 \begin{remark} Usual techniques for establishing unimodality or bimodality rely on analyzing the sign of the PDF’s derivative and its roots \cite[see, e.g., Theorem 2.1 in ][]{vila2024model}.
-However, the PDF \eqref{pdf-main} involves the special functions ${}_2F_1$ and $F_2$, which can make root analysis either impossible or extremely difficult from an analytical approach.
-The parameters shown in Figure \ref{fig:pdf_bimodal} were selected after several rounds of testing and refinement. \end{remark}
+However, the PDF \eqref{pdf-main} involves the special functions ${}_2F_1$ and $F_2$, which can make root analysis either impossible or extremely difficult from an analytical approach. \end{remark}